informatics-isi-edu/ermrestjs/docs/user-docs/handlebars.md

 The `regexFindFirst` helper will take the input regular expression and return the first matching substring from the supplied string.
 Will return `""` otherwise.

+> The regular expression syntax that Javascript supports is a bit different from other languages, please refer to [MDN regular expressions document](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) for more information.

 A simple example where we try to match the file extension `jpg` or `png` with testString="jumpng-fox.jpg":
 ```
 {{#regexFindFirst testString "jpg|png"}}{{this}}{{/regexFindFirst}}